 -Email photos and data-

--From your phone or computer, please place all pictures from a SINGLE tree and corresponding data into an email and send to rburnap@rcdsmm.org.
-Data includes the seven observation fields from Task #4, Step #7 above.
-Infestation Level, Crown Dieback, Tree Circumference at Breast Height (only at first visit), if a multi-trunk tree then Number of Stems (only at first visit), Evidence of Staining, Frass, Both, or None, Presence of Live Beetles, and Direction that Most Beetle Holes are Facing.
+-From your phone or computer, please place all pictures from a SINGLE tree and corresponding data into an email and send to rburnap@gmail.com.
+Data includes the observation fields from Task #4, Step #6 above.